Can a submenu be managed by a menu administrator for the benefit of read-only users?

 - Set Menu Options as usual and save the new favorite.

-When read-only users when they try to edit a centralized shared menu, the write access message is displayed.
+When read-only users try to edit a centralized shared menu, the write access message is displayed.
 Here is an example:

 Only menu administrators named in the Users with write access to this shared menu text box can edit the content of the shared menu.
 If more than one user have this privilege, Quick Access Popup prevents the current user to overwrite changes done by another administrator since its QAP menu was loaded.
 It avoids files modifications conflicts and alerts you if: